New York Stock Exchange Building: 1980s and 1990s

 The NYSE, AMEX, and J.P.
 Morgan & Co. proposed the creation of a financial "supercenter" on the block immediately east of the NYSE Building, across Broad Street, in 1992.
 The supercenter, to be developed by Olympia and York and designed by Skidmore, Owings & Merrill (SOM), would have consisted of a 50-story tower above two 50000 ft2 trading floors.
-After Olympia and York severed their involvement because of financial difficulties, and team composed of J.P.
+After Olympia and York severed their involvement because of financial difficulties, a team composed of J.P.
 Morgan & Co., Lewis Rudin, Gerald D. Hines, and Fred Wilpon took over the project.
 The NYSE withdrew from the supercenter in 1993.
+The next year, NYSE officials constructed a model trading floor for "3D trading", where securities were displayed on electronic screens.

 The NYSE resumed its search for alternate sites for its headquarters in mid-1996.
 During the previous five years, over a thousand companies had been listed on the exchange's board, and trading volume had more than doubled.
 At one such site, along the East River at the end of Wall Street, developer Donald Trump proposed a 140-story building designed by Kohn Pedersen Fox for the NYSE, which would have been the world's tallest building.
 Other sites under consideration included the Broad Exchange Building immediately to the southeast, as well as Bowling Green at the southern end of Manhattan.
 The NYSE also considered relocating to the World Financial Center in nearby Battery Park City, as well as a site in Jersey City across the Hudson River.
-City authorities offered substantial tax incentives to keep the NYSE in the Financial District, which in turn increased the cost of the new building.
-In late 1996, the NYSE proposed expanding the existing building eastward above Broad Street, closing it to vehicular traffic and creating a glass-covered atrium above the street.
-The initial plan for the atrium by HLW International was widely criticized, as was a modification by Hugh Hardy, and the NYSE ultimately dropped the atrium proposal.
+City authorities offered $600 million in tax incentives to keep the NYSE in the Financial District, which in turn increased the cost of the new building.

+In late 1996, the NYSE proposed expanding the existing building eastward above Broad Street, closing it to vehicular traffic, and creating a glass-covered atrium above the street.
+The city and state governments agreed to the plans in December 1998, but NYSE officials were considering canceling these plans by the next year, amid the growing popularity of electronic trading.
+Although financial firms had been clustered around the NYSE Building in the early 20th century, the prevalence of electronic trading meant that these firms no longer had to be physically near the building.
+The initial plan for the atrium by HLW International was also widely criticized, as was a modification by Hugh Hardy, and the NYSE ultimately dropped the atrium proposal.
+The NYSE Building remained a popular tourist attraction, and the exchange built a visitor center at the building for $2 million in the late 1990s.
+The NYSE also hosted tours of the structure, which were restricted to 3,000 daily visitors.